A Nepal Travelog

 The roads in Kathmandu are very dusty and crowded with cars and motorbikes which causes a very high pollution.
 It's highly recommended to wear proper face masks to avoid inhaling the unhealthy air.
 The best way to travel in the city is by using taxis.
 Negotiate the fare for the trip before getting into the car to avoid surprises when you reach the destination.
 The real price for the trip is usually less than 50% of what the driver is initially asking for.

 Kathmandu to Pokhara

-Since the hotel wasn't exactly what we have expected and the pollution of the city exceeded our expectations, my wife wasn't in the best mood.
+Since the hotel wasn't exactly what we had expected and the pollution of the city exceeded our expectations, my wife wasn't in the best mood.
 To safe the holidays, we decided to leave Kathmandu and to do the trip to Pokhara.
 Our host was very helpful and booked the "luxury" bus trip for us.
 The next morning we headed to the bus stop for a 7 hours 200 km trip to Pokhara.
 Although the word luxury didn't match exactly what we found, there was plenty of leg room in huge worn seats.
 The trip itself was very rough since the condition of the roads was poor.

 Pokhara - What a Difference

-During the days we walked a lot around in the city and the in nearby forests.
+During the days we walked a lot around in the city and in nearby forests.
 The evenings we spend usually in one of the bars at the lake.